 By working multiple jobs through college, multiple jobs after college, waiting tables while making $100K at his day job six years later, and diligently saving 20% of his income, it’s clear this commenter WANTS to get ahead.
 He’s not somebody who complains why he can’t get ahead while working less than 40 hours a week.

 I’ve highlighted Sean Cooper’s story about how he put his life on hold for three years so he could pay off his mortgage early.
 No sex.
 No fine dining.
-No fancy car.
-No travel.
-No main house living.
+Definitely no fancy car.
+No travel since travel is banned anyway.
+Forget about main house living.
 Lots of extra freelance work.
 And now, no mortgage debt.
 Sean wanted to get ahead, so he did it.
 Are you willing to make the same sacrifices to pay off your debt?

 The benefits of financial freedom sooner more than outweigh loose spending today.
 I could show you pictures of how awesome life is once you have absolute freedom, but that would just annoy you or make you feel bad.
 Hence, all I can do is just continue to write and share some examples of doing what it takes.